CEDL2017/homework3-policy-gradient/report.md

 The way we parameterize the policy is using a 2-layer shallow neural network, and later base on the formula to calculate the surrogate loss(We use the reduce_mean function to implement it).
 Code detail please refer to [policy.py](./policy_gradient/policy.py). </br></br>

 #### 1-2.
 Adding the idea of baseline
-The idea of substracting the baseline from the policy gradient is that we care about the **relative different** instead of the actual q-value(Big capital R in this case) we get.
-For example if we got R = 10001 this time while got R = 9999 in the next time, then base on the policy gradient formula, we will update our theta in proportion to ∇(10001) this time and update our theta in proportion to ∇(9999) next time.
+The idea of substracting the baseline from the policy gradient is that we care about the **relative difference** instead of the actual q-value(Big capital R in this case) we get.
+For example if we got R = 10001 this time-step while got R = 9999 in the next time-step, then base on the policy gradient formula, we will update our theta in proportion to ∇(10001) this time-step and update our theta in proportion to ∇(9999) next time-step.
 However, it is obvious that in this way, the updated direction varies a lot!
-What we really want is update our theta in proportion to ∇(1) this time and update our theta in proportion to ∇(-1) next time for example.
+What we really want is update our theta in proportion to ∇(1) this time-step and update our theta in proportion to ∇(-1) next time-step for example.
 That is the idea of baseline come from, in other words, we **rescale our reward** in order to decrease the variance of our estimation. </br></br>
 One good choice of baseline function is actually the state-value function, **V**.
 The reason is that we can interpret the state-value function as the **average or usual reward** we got, and by substracting the state-value function from the policy gradient, we can have a conept of **how much more reward we can get with respect to the usual reward** base on the certain sampled policy.</br></br>
 The result are as follows:</br>
 <div align="center">